 III.
-No later than five days after receiving an appeal from a district governing board (to the SPI) after the district is notified of a "lack of going concern" per Education Code section 42127.6, the president of the state board or the president's designee, along with the SPI, shall deny or uphold the appeal.
+No later than five days after receiving an appeal from a district governing board (to the SPI) after the district is notified of a "lack of going concern" per Education Code Section 42127.6, the president of the SBE or the president's designee, along with the SPI, shall deny or uphold the appeal.